Facebook says it’s limiting false stories for India election

 India reportedly has the highest number of Facebook users in the world, with more than 300 million.
 That is about a third of the 900 million people eligible to vote in 2019.

-The Indian elections begin April 11, with polling scheduled to be held across 543 constituencies in seven phases.
+The elections will be held in seven phases to ensure proper security and manageable logistics across the country of 1.3 billion people.
 Counting of votes is to be conducted on May 23, with results expected the same day.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.